 Determine if it’s worth responding

 It’s true that not all negative comments are worth a response and not all critics are worth trying to win over.
-You should figure out whether the criticism reflected on social media or review sites is coming from an authentic customer.
-For example, if you respond to a review that is a blatant attack on you and that’s clearly rude and outrageous and is written by someone who has never been your client, in that case stay out, move on, keep your head up and focus on the wrongs you can correct.
-You must “Choose your battles” wisely.
+You should figure out whether the criticism reflected on social media or review sites is coming from an authentic client.

 Don’t be a machine

 Show empathy, communicate in a friendly tone.
-Dropping in comments, a statement such as “Hi this is Joane, I am here to help you”, can instill the trust, which your customer has lost in your firm or is about to lose.
+Dropping in comments, a statement such as “Hi this is Joane, I am here to help you”, can instill the trust before your client loses it.

 Turn it around for your client